aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

 | `prdc`    |  Precision, recall, density, and coverage<sup>[5]</sup>  against the full dataset                    | [Naeem et al.](https://github.com/clovaai/generative-evaluation-prdc)
 | `pr_auth`    |  	$\alpha$-precision, 	$\beta$-recall, and authenticity<sup>[6]</sup> against the full dataset  | [Alaa et al.](https://github.com/vanderschaarlab/evaluating-generative-models)

 > ⚠️ 3D metrics rely on a 3D-ResNet50 feature extractor from [MedicalNet](https://github.com/Tencent/MedicalNet/tree/master), pre-trained on 23 medical imaging datasets.
 Before using these metrics, please verify that your data domain is represented among those datasets.
-If your dataset differs significantly from the pretraining domains, the resulting embeddings—and therefore the computed metrics—may not be meaningful.
+If your dataset differs significantly from the pretraining domains, the resulting embeddings $-$ and therefore the computed metrics $-$ may not be meaningful.

 References:
 1. [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium](https://arxiv.org/abs/1706.08500), Heusel et al. 2017